-We offer a legal aid service where the client’s problem falls within our two legal aid contracts (community care and public law) and the ‘means and merits’ test is met.
+We offer a legal aid service where the client’s problem falls within our two legal aid contracts (community care and public law) and the ‘means and merits’ test is met, so that the client is eligible.
 Cases will qualify for legal aid if there are sufficient merits in the case and also the client is financially entitled to legal aid.
-Evidence of finances will be required.
+Evidence of finances and the merits of the case will be required.

 Where legal aid is not available then we also advise on a privately paying basis.
 Details of our charges will be provided if this arises.